kayshakk/kayshakk.github.io/essays/personal.md

 date: 2023-04-19
 published: true
 labels:
+  - Career
-  - Software Engineering
+  - Goals
-  - Learning
+  - Computer Science
 ---

 My main career goal is to eventually become a penetration tester for a triple letter agency ideally the NSA, CIA, FBI or DEA.
 Eventually, I hope to move up the ladder and become the Chief Information Security Officer or CISO.
 I am also very interested in either joining the Space Force as an officer or supporting it by working with the Space Force as a civilian.
 Although I am not used to the military lifestyle, I am extremely interested in supporting our government or military as a civilian.